bianchimro/django-cms-fragments/docs/introduction.rst

 It relies on the fact that django-cms requires "js" and "css" blocks to work.
 The html fragments are rendered within the plugin template.

 **This package is in an alpha stage, don't use it in production.
-I will hopefully provide a more stable version very soon.**
+I will provide a more stable version from v 0.1.0.**

 I created the project because i didn't want to have to modify my cms installation by adding templates or app_hooks for displaying rich visualizations such as